ltsSmitty/OpenRCT2-RideVehicleEditor/README.md

 ###  Is it safe to uninstall the plugin if I don't want it anymore?
 **Answer:** yes, uninstalling the plugin (by removing it from the Plugins folder) does not break your game or save files.

+### Special Thanks

+This plugin was inspired by a [Github discussion](https://github.com/OpenRCT2/OpenRCT2/discussions/19290) asking if this kind of painting was possible.
+Thanks to [particl3s](https://github.com/particl3s) for the idea.

+This plugin is mostly a fork of [Basssiiie's](https://github.com/Basssiiie/OpenRCT2-RideVehicleEditor) excellent Ride Vehicle Editor plugin, using his FlexUI framework.
+Many kudos to him for that work.

 ---